Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 Nyanga National Park

 Nyanga National Park lies in the north of Zimbabwe’s Eastern Highlands.
 One of the first national parks to be declared in the country, it contains the highest land in Zimbabwe, with green hills and perennial rivers.
-Most of its terrain consists of rolling downland, sometimes lightly wooded, lying at altitudes between 1,800–2,593 metres.
+Most of its terrain consists of rolling downland, sometimes lightly wooded, lying at altitudes between 1,800–2,593 meters.

-Unfortunately, part of the park is occupied by manmade pine forests and managed by logging companies (?!) but the eastern part is still very beautiful, we advise leaving the A15 and taking the western road from Mutasa, scenic landscape dotted with monolithic boulders piled up in weird fashions.
+Unfortunately, part of the park is occupied by manmade pine forests and managed by logging companies (?!) but the eastern part is still very beautiful, we advise leaving the A15 and taking the western road from Mutasa, a scenic landscape dotted with monolithic boulders piled up in weird fashions.

 We cycled this secondary but paved road west of the main road A15 to Sanyatwe and then Juliasdale, along the way we slept at the Cedar Peak Cottage which has a beautiful panoramic view of the valley and we could have a long walk in the park without paying any fees.
 There are no shops or restaurants near the lodge but there is a nice gas cooker and a warm fireplace, bring your own cooking utensils.

-Back on the A14 we headed to Nyanga, a pleasant road with very little traffic and some suggestive spots.
+Back on the A14, we headed to Nyanga, a pleasant road with very little traffic and some suggestive spots.
 Nyanga is the largest center in the area with many accommodations and restaurants.

 It is possible to embark on various hikes in the Chimanimani National Park, one of the most popular is the one to the Chapungu waterfall and the one to the Nyangombe waterfall.
 It is also possible to climb the highest mountain in the country, Mount Nyangani, and see the highest waterfall in the country, Mutarazi Falls.